IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

 - Your hosts must meet the [Satellite host requirements](https://cloud.ibm.com/docs/satellite?topic=satellite-host-reqs) in addition to having one of the following remote storage configurations.
   * Remote storage available in block mode
 - [Add your Satellite to a cluster group](cloud.ibm.com/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig-groups).
-- Your cluster should be compatible with the ODFversion that you're trying to install.
+- Your cluster should be compatible with the ODF version that you're trying to install.
 - The storage class you use for the `mon-storage-class` and `osd-storage-class` parameters should have `VolumeBindingMode` set to `WaitForFirstConsumer` if you're using a multizone cluster
 - [Optional] You must provision an instance of IBM Cloud Object Storage and provide your COS HMAC credentials, the regional public endpoint, and the IBM COS location when you create your storage configuration if you want to use ibm cos as the default backingstore.
 If not provided, pv-pool will be used.